kkuppens/GettingCleaningData/README.md

 5. For the second data set decided to first aggregate by subject and then by activity.
 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)
-6. The second tiday data set will be stored in a tab delimited text file called "TidyDataSet.txt" within an output directory from "UCI HAR Dataset".
+6. The second tidy data set will be stored in a tab delimited text file called "TidyDataSet.txt" within an output directory from "UCI HAR Dataset".
 The script will check for existens of the output directory and create if not existent.
 File location: "./UCI HAR Dataset/output/TidyDataSet.txt".
 Coursera allows you to upload the data file into a .txt format.
 For this reason decided to write to a tab delimited text file.